Androderm testosterone patch linked to possible health risks for men.

 Androderm is a topical patch testosterone treatment from Actavis Generics, headquartered in headquartered in Dublin, Ireland.
 Androderm is available in 2mg/day and 4mg/day testosterone patches.
 These are applied by the user on the back, abdomen, upper arms and thighs.
 It was first approved by the FDA in October 2011 as a prescription medicine used to treat adult males that have low or no testosterone.

 If you or someone you love was harmed as a result of Androderm patch, you may be entitled to financial compensation.
 There may be substantial cash awards from claims and settlements from an Androderm class action lawsuit or multi-district litigation (MDL).
-Call the lawyers and attorneys at Hood National Law Group today to see if you qualify for an Androderm patch lawsuit.
+Call the lawyers and attorneys at National Injury Help today to see if you qualify for an Androderm patch lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.